sygel-technology/sy-social/mail_show_follower/README.rst

 To configure this module, you need to:

 #.
 Go General settings/Discuss/Show Internal Users CC and set if want to show or not internal users in cc details.
 #.
-Go Settings/Users & Company salect any user in 'Preferences' check or not the 'Show in CC' field if this user need to appear in the cc note.
+Go Settings/Users & Company/Users and select any user in 'Preferences' check or not the 'Show in CC' field if this user need to appear in the cc note.

 Usage